 Jean Nouvel's Philharmonie de Paris, a state-of-the-art creation with a dazzling metallic façade that took three years to build and that cost €381 million, opened in 2015.

-Clad in a pixelated matrix of glass embedded with LED lights, the new headquarters of national media group Le Monde, designed by Norwegian architectural firm Snøhetta, will be unveiled in 2019.
+Clad in a pixelated matrix of glass embedded with LED lights, the new headquarters of national media group Le Monde, designed by Norwegian architectural firm Snøhetta, will be unveiled in late 2019.

 Jean Nouvel is heading the massive Gare d'Austerlitz renovation expected to finish in 2021.
 One-third of the budget was allocated to repairing the glass roof.